A complete guide to special immigrant green cards and requirements.

 Special immigrants, including religious workers (ministers and non-ministers in religious vocations), special immigrant juveniles, certain broadcasters working for the U.S. Agency for Global Media, G-4 and NATO-6 employees, armed forces members with 12 or more years of honorable service, Iraqi and Afghan translators and nationals who assisted the U.S. government, and other narrowly defined groups.

 India faces the longest backlogs in most employment-based categories due to per-country limits that restrict any single country to 7% of annual visa allocations.
-For EB-4 specifically, wait times are more evenly distributed across countries because demand patterns differ from categories like EB-1 or EB-2 NIW where India and China face severe backlogs.
+For this category specifically, wait times are more evenly distributed across countries because demand patterns differ from categories like EB-1 or EB-2 NIW where India and China face severe backlogs.

 If you have filed Form I-485 while your priority date is current, you can apply for an Employment Authorization Document (EAD) using Form I-765.
 Once approved, the EAD allows you to work for any U.S. employer while your adjustment of status application is pending.
 You cannot obtain employment authorization based solely on an approved I-360 petition; you must have a pending I-485.